 - The owner/handler is responsible for any financial charges for bodily injury caused by the animal to any individual, including the owner/handler.

 - The owner/handler must notify Accommodative Services in writing if the animal is no longer needed in residence.
 To replace a Service Animal the student must file a new Registration form.
-To replace a Therapy Animal the student must file a new petition to the Committee on Special Housing.
+To replace a Therapy Animal the student must file a new petition to the Special Accommodations Committee (SAC).

 - An approval for a Therapy Animal is good only for the academic year in which it has been approved.
 A petition for a Therapy Animal must be submitted for each academic year.

 - Service Animals, not Therapy Animals, are generally allowed on campus anywhere it is safe for them to be.
 After consultation with the owner/handler, the College may determine if there are any parameters necessary regarding where a service animal is allowed on campus.
 Service animals must be harnessed, leashed or tethered.